Diversity and Inclusion

 Our subsidiaries, Power Financial, Great-West Lifeco and IGM Financial, have adopted Board and Senior Management Diversity policies.

-Investors Group also focuses on diversity among its financial advisors, to better reflect Canada’s diverse population.
-In 2015, Investors Group enhanced its recruitment tools, creating videos and written profiles of people from a diversity of backgrounds who have achieved great success either as a consultant or in field management.
-A committee of senior managers, including field leadership, was also formed to review internal practices surrounding recruitment, training and promotion to continue to foster a culture inclusive of a diversity of people.
-Investors Group has been successful in recruiting a larger proportion of women consultants into its growing network.
-In 2015, 35% of new Investors Group consultants were women.
-Through this increased recruitment, the percentage of women consultants overall grew to 30% in 2015.
+For instance, Investors Group also focuses on diversity among its financial advisors, to better reflect Canada’s diverse population.
+Investors Group enhanced its recruitment tools, creating videos and written profiles of people from a diversity of backgrounds who have achieved great success either as a consultant or in field management.
+Investors Group is also a supporter of the Aboriginal Business Education Partners (ABEP) scholarship program at the University of Manitoba and the Canadian Aboriginal Human Resource Management Association.

-In 2015, both Mackenzie Investments and Investment Planning Counsel continued to support organizations that help immigrants to gain employment.
-Mackenzie continued supporting the Toronto Region Immigrant Employment Council (TRIEC) Mentoring Partnership, also encouraging its employees to volunteer with the organization to further enhance their cross-cultural abilities and develop leadership skills.
-Investment Planning Counsel established partnerships with both the TRIEC and the Federal Internship for Newcomers (FIN) to build recruitment strategies for new immigrants.
+In 2017, both Mackenzie Investments and Investment Planning Counsel continued to support organizations that help immigrants to gain employment.
+Mackenzie has been a long-term supporter of the Toronto Region Immigrant Employment Council (TRIEC) Mentoring Partnership, providing opportunities for its employees to work with new immigrants seeking employment in Canada.
+Investment Planning Counsel also established partnerships with both the TRIEC and the Federal Internship for Newcomers (FIN) to build recruitment strategies for new immigrants.